 I am lucky to be able to teach my research interests at all university levels.
 At Roehampton University, I run modules on children’s and young adult literature as well as on memory and literature for the BA English Literature.
-In addition, I teach theory, research methods, and aspects of form and genre for the MA Children’s Literature (on-site and distance learning programmes).
+In addition, I teach theory, research methods, and aspects of form and genre for the MA Children’s Literature by distance learning.

 British Young Adult Fiction – Third Year Undergraduate

-I am developing a new specialist module as part of my current research project on contemporary British YA.
-I want to introduce students to standalone works that have shaped the field but may be less well known than their American counterparts or the blockbuster series of the 21st century.
-Keeping socio-cultural context in mind, I hope that we will be able to explore together what it means to be young and British in a changing world.
+This specialist module draws on my current research project about contemporary British YA.
+I wanted to introduce students to standalone works that have shaped the field but may be less well known than their American counterparts or the blockbuster series of the 21st century: works such as Alan Garner's The Owl Service and Melvin Burgess's Junk, Manjeet Mann's Run, Rebel and Lisa Williamson's The Art of Being Normal.
+Keeping socio-cultural context in mind, we explore together what it means to be young and British in a changing world.

 Memory & Being – Third Year Undergraduate